altocodenl/tagaway/readme.md

 ### Todo v1 now

-- Logo
+- Logo: svg logo in app (upper left) is ac:pic but in title and all communication is ac;pic.

-   - svg logo in app (upper left) is ac:pic but in title and all communication is ac;pic.
+- [BUG] Snackbar is not visible on Mac/Chrome.

 - Invite
-   - [FEATURE] We should try to fix the 'double click' for sending invites.
+   - Fix admin 'double click' for sending invites.
 We risk sending 2 invites (happened).
-   - [BUG PROD] Invite email link does not redirect to signup.
+   - [BUG PROD / CHECK FIXED] Invite email link does not redirect to signup.
 Link is pointing to https://altocode.nl/pic/#/signup/ when it should be pointing to https://altocode.nl/pic/app/#/signup.

 - Sign Up
    - Enter email address in username holder.
 Red snackbar of "Your username cannot be an email" on clicking "create account".